angelosg/GregAngelos_Portfolio/README.md

 # [Project 1: NLP project that classifies philosophers based on essays and generates text](https://github.com/angelosg/Philospher-project)
-Using this [data set](https://www.kaggle.com/datasets/christopherlemke/philosophical-texts?resource=download), I endeavored to fine tune a model that would allow us to use transformers for text generation of random philosophical tautology in the style of a particular philosopher.
+Using this [data set](https://www.kaggle.com/datasets/christopherlemke/philosophical-texts?resource=download), I looked to fine tune a model that would allow us to use transformers for text generation of random philosophical tautology in the style of a particular philosopher.

 In this data set there have access to quotes from 5 historical philosphers, each with distinct styles of writing and subjects.
 They are Aristotle, Hume, Kant, Nietzsche, and Plato.